Robert Fulghum: Writing

 Fulghum came to prominence in the United States when his first collection of writings, All I Really Need to Know I Learned in Kindergarten (1988), stayed on The New York Times bestseller lists for nearly two years.
 The collection of essays is subtitled "Uncommon Thoughts on Common Things".
-A twenty-fifth anniversary edition of Kindergarten has been published – updating and revising the original text, with the addition of twenty-five new stories.
+A twenty-fifth anniversary edition of Kindergarten was published – updating and revising the original text, with the addition of twenty-five new stories.

-There are currently more than 17 million copies of his books in print, published in 27 languages in 103 countries.
+There are more than 17 million copies of his books in print, published in 27 languages in 103 countries.

 Performances

 Fulghum performed in two television adaptations of his work for PBS, and is a Grammy nominee for the spoken word award.
 He has been a speaker at numerous colleges, conventions, and public events across the United States and Europe.
 He has been a nationally syndicated newspaper columnist.

 Novels

 Fulghum wrote a novel in three volumes.
 The first, Third Wish, was continued in Third Wish II, The Rest of the Story, Almost, and completed with the third volume, Third Wish, Granted.
 The novel was published in several languages, including English.

 His next novel, If You Love Me Still, Will You Love Me Moving?
 Tales from the Century Ballroom, was inspired by Fulghum's love of dancing, especially tango, and was first published in Czech (as Drž mě pevně, miluj mě zlehka) in 2011.

 Eventually, his books of essays were transformed into two stage productions.
 The first shares the same title as his first book, and was conceived and adapted by Ernest Zulia, with music and lyrics by David Caldwell.
 The play is based on all eight books, and is an optional musical.
 The second is entitled Uh-Oh, Here Comes Christmas.
 To date there have been more than 2,000 national and international productions of these plays.